-Where re-election of all directors and the date of their assumption of offices are stated in the causes for convening the shareholder meeting, after the completion of the reelection in the meeting, such date of their assumption of offices may not be altered by any extraordinary motion or other means in the same meeting.
+Where re-election of all directors and the date of their assumption of offices are stated in the causes for convening the shareholder meeting, after the completion of the re-election in the meeting, such date of their assumption of offices may not be altered by any extraordinary motion or other means in the same meeting.

 Shareholders holding more than 1% of the total number of issued shares may submit a proposal to the Company for a annual shareholder meeting.
 However, the number of items in the proposal is limited to one.
 A proposal containing more than one item will not be included in the meeting agenda.
-In addition, when any of the circumstances of Paragraph 4 of Article 172-1 of the Company Act applies to a proposal put forward by a shareholders may submit proposals for the purpose of urging the Company to promote the public interest or fulfill its social responsibility.
+In addition, when any of the circumstances of Paragraph 4 of Article 172-1 of the Company Act applies to a proposal put forward by a shareholder, the Board of Directors may exclude it from the meeting agenda.
+Shareholders may submit proposals for the purpose of urging the Company to promote the public interest or fulfill its social responsibility.
 Procedurally, it shall be limited to one proposal in accordance with the relevant provisions of Article 172-1 of the Company Act and submissions with more than one proposal shall not be included in the motion.